 They wrote a book and produced a DVD about their experiences.
-Through opening up about their struggles they realised how many people have felt alone in theirs and the great need for each of us to be vulnerable, open and honest when life is hard.
+Through opening up about their struggles they realized how many people have felt alone in theirs, and the great need for each of us to be vulnerable, open and honest when life is hard.

 Only when this happens, healing can start to truly take place.